hyoureii/astar/README.md

 ---

-_UPDATE: the project is now deprecated_
+_UPDATE: the project is now abandoned_